Mining for Gold on College Websites

 Where to Start?

 Admissions/prospective students.
-This section of the site tells you how to set up a campus visit or take a virtual tour.
+This section of the site usually tells you how to set up a campus visit or take a virtual tour.
 You can also see a calendar of events or information sessions for potential applicants.
 Many colleges provide straightforward information about what they are looking for in a student and how applications are evaluated.

 Where to Research Academic Programs

 Catalog.
-The online catalog lists majors, graduation requirements, and courses offered.
+The online catalog should list majors, graduation requirements, and courses offered.
 If you don't have a major, you can see the breadth of academic programs the school offers.

 Departments and majors.
 Most colleges have web pages and even whole websites devoted to academic departments.
 Here, you can learn about the faculty, current research projects, support services, course requirements, and even financial aid targeted at majors in that field.